Use Authentication and Authorization in WebSocket Connections

 Authentication tickets have a limited lifetime of 300 seconds by default.

-If the authentication was successful, the client will be able to subscribe and send new messages to topics.
+If the authentication is successful, the client is able to subscribe and send new messages to topics.